Diabetes in dogs

 The diagnosis of diabetes is based on clinical signs, physical examination and the detection of high levels of glucose in the blood stream and urine.

 The vet can perform certain tests to check if your dog has diabetes.
 This entails testing for excessive glucose (sugar) in the dog’s blood and urine, because persistently high glucose levels are the hallmark of diabetes.
-Blood tests can also show other indicators of diabetes, such as high liver enzymes and electrolyte imbalances, in addition to high sugar levels.
+Blood tests can also show other indicators of diabetes, such as elevated liver enzymes and blood ketones, in addition to high sugar levels.

 Causes of diabetes in dogs

-The exact cause of diabetes is still unknown, however genetics, obesity, certain medications and abnormal protein deposits in the pancreas have been shown to play a role in the development of diabetes in dogs.
+The exact cause of diabetes is still unknown, however genetics, obesity, the immune system and chronic pancreatitis have been shown to play a role in the development of diabetes in dogs.

 Diabetes can affect any dog, although overweight dogs are more prone to getting diabetes.
-Obesity and a high-fat diet are associated with the development of chronic pancreatitis, a condition that results in the progressive destruction of the pancreas, which is an implicating factor in diabetes.
-Additionally, overweight dogs who have diabetes are more difficult to manage and treat, so your vet will recommend that your dog loose weight if the animal is overweight or obese.
+Obesity and a high-fat diet are associated with the development of chronic pancreatitis, which is an implicating factor in diabetes.
+Additionally, overweight dogs who have diabetes are more difficult to manage and treat, so your vet will recommend that your dog lose weight if the animal is overweight or obese.

 Dogs with hyperadrenocorticism, or Cushing’s disease, a disorder of excessive glucocorticoid secretion in the body, are at greater risk of developing concurrent diabetes.
-This is because the excess cortisol results in increased glucose in the blood and insulin resistance in the body.
+This is because the excess cortisol causes increased insulin resistance in the body.

 It is recommended to neuter female diabetic dogs as the disease can cause complications when the female is in heat.
-The hormones that are released during the oestrus period can have a negative impact on the illness, resulting possibly resulting in complications.
+The hormones that are released during the oestrus period can have a negative impact on the illness.

 Treatment for diabetes in dogs